-In general, antimicrobials should be re-administered at intervals of 1-2 times the half-life of the drug.
-The following chart can be utilized to determine appropriate re-dosing intervals for antimicrobial surgical prophylaxis.
+In general, antimicrobials should be re-administered at intervals of 1-2 times the half-life of the drug to ensure adequate concentrations at incision closure.
+The following chart can be utilized to determine appropriate redosing intervals for antimicrobial surgical prophylaxis.